Wall Street Pummels Exelixis Inc. (EXEL) After Recent Earnings Report

 BofA/Merrill gave a rating of “Buy” to EXEL, setting the target price at $22 in the report published on November 13th of the previous year.

-During the last 5 trading sessions, EXEL fell by -6.41%, which changed the moving average for the period of 200-days by -4.27% in comparison to the 20-day moving average, which settled at $20.45.
-In addition, Exelixis Inc. saw 4.37% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, EXEL rose by +2.16%, which changed the moving average for the period of 200-days by -4.15% in comparison to the 20-day moving average, which settled at $20.10.
+In addition, Exelixis Inc. saw 10.16% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at EXEL starting from WYSZOMIERSKI JACK L, who sale 34,000 shares at the price of $20.61 back on Nov 10.
-After this action, WYSZOMIERSKI JACK L now owns 197,809 shares of Exelixis Inc., valued at $700,740 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at EXEL starting from MARCHESI VINCENT T, who sale 40,004 shares at the price of $18.50 back on Nov 24.
+After this action, MARCHESI VINCENT T now owns 90,212 shares of Exelixis Inc., valued at $740,074 using the latest closing price.

-Hessekiel Jeffrey, the EVP and General Counsel of Exelixis Inc., sale 39,742 shares at $21.95 during a trade that took place back on Oct 21, which means that Hessekiel Jeffrey is holding 343,026 shares at $872,337 based on the most recent closing price.
+WYSZOMIERSKI JACK L, the Director of Exelixis Inc., sale 34,000 shares at $20.61 during a trade that took place back on Nov 10, which means that WYSZOMIERSKI JACK L is holding 197,809 shares at $700,740 based on the most recent closing price.

 Stock Fundamentals for EXEL